Justin Faulk Game Preview: Blues vs. Golden Knights

 Faulk Stats vs. the Golden Knights

-- The Golden Knights have given up 58 goals in total (only 2.3 per game), which ranks second in the NHL for fewest goals allowed.
+- The Golden Knights have given up 60 goals in total (only 2.3 per game), the third-fewest allowed in the NHL.

 |2023-2024 Season